Welcome to CADA

 Ready to Change Lives?
 Become a Volunteer With Us!

-You can volunteer as a facilitator, participant, help spread the news about transforming the mindsets of drug addicts,ex-convicts,ex-child soldiers and rebuild resilience among marginalized groups in our communities through life skill education, art training and social enterprise development programs for their social, mental, psychological and economic welfare.
+You can volunteer as a facilitator, participant, help spread the news about transforming mindsets and rebuilding resilience among disadvantaged youths through life skill education, art training and social entrepreneurship skill development.

 Volunteer Requirements